Hari-Nagarajan/fairgame/README.md

                       you use this...
 Screenshots are the best tool we have for troubleshooting

-  --disable-presence  Disable Discord Rich Presence functionallity, this stops discord from seeing what you are doing.
-  --disable-sound     Disable local sounds.
+  --disable-presence  Disable Discord Rich Presence functionallity --disable-sound     Disable local sounds.
 Does not affect Apprise
                       notification sounds.